Niels Bohr Institute: Overview

 The institute was founded in 1921, as the Institute for Theoretical Physics of the University of Copenhagen, by the Danish theoretical physicist Niels Bohr, who had been on the staff of the University of Copenhagen since 1914, and who had been lobbying for its creation since his appointment as professor in 1916.
 On the 80th anniversary of Niels Bohr's birth – October 7, 1965 – the Institute officially became the Niels Bohr Institute.
 Much of its original funding came from the charitable foundation of the Carlsberg brewery, and later from the Rockefeller Foundation.

 During the 1920s, and 1930s, the institute was the center of the developing disciplines of atomic physics and quantum physics.
 Physicists from across Europe (and sometimes further abroad) often visited the institute to confer with Bohr on new theories and discoveries.
 The Copenhagen interpretation of quantum mechanics is named after work done at the institute during this time.

 Following his father's death in 1962, Aage Bohr succeeded him as director of the Niels Bohr Institute, a position he held until 1970.
 He remained active there until he retired in 1992.

 On January 1, 1993, the institute was merged with the Astronomic Observatory, the Ørsted Laboratory and the Geophysical Institute.
 The new resulting institute retained the name Niels Bohr Institute.

+A new building was erected on Jagtvej to house the Niels Bohr institute in 2024, where it now resides alongside the Department of Chemistry.

 Research sections

-Research at the Niels Bohr Institute is organised in ten research sections covering a broad range of physics, i.e. astrophysics, biophysics, solid state physics, geophysics, particle physics and e-science.
+The research at the Niels Bohr Institute spans Astronomy, Geophysics, Nanophysics, Particles Physics, Quantum Physics and Biophysics.

+Research at the institute is based on observations, fieldwork, laboratory experiments and theoretical models for the purpose of understanding basic laws and complex truths on this world.
+The Institute has a broad network of scientific cooperation, and a lively exchange of collaborators and guests with leading international research groups.

+Astrophysics

+A broad spectrum of astronomy and astrophysics is researched at the Niels Bohr Institute – everything from the visible Universe such as planets, stars and galaxies – to the invisible universe and the presence of dark energy and dark matter.

+The NBI astrophysicists participate in many international projects and have access to modern telescopes and satellites via, e.g. Denmark’s membership of the European Southern Observatory (ESO) and the European Space Agency (ESA), and to state-of-the-art supercomputers.

+Biocomplexity and Biophysics

+Biocomplexity is a cutting-edge area of research between physics and biology.
+By using the principles and methods of physics one can explore the living nature and biological phenomena.

+Researchers at BioComplexity continuously explore the diversity of complex phenomena in biological, physical and social systems, including pattern formation, complex and chaotic dynamics, fluid dynamics, game theory, networks and econophysics.

+Physics approaches are used to suggest and perform experiments and models of living systems.
+The systems range from proteins and gene regulation to larger-scale collective spatiotemporal structure formation.
+The research at the institute is often performed as a collaboration between physicists, biologists, medical doctors, and nanoscientists.